research foundation for SIT

 Why Use Tools Grounded in Jungian Action Research?

-As demonstrated through 1st, 2nd or 3rd person Jungian action research, SIT® tools help you break free from limitations and tap into your potential to:
+As demonstrated through 1st, 2nd or 3rd person Jungian action research, SIT tools used in SIT Shadow Work help you break free from limitations and tap into your potential to:

 Integrate your Shadow